There is a vacancy in Division 1. A by-election has been set for November 5th.

 - Be a Canadian Citizen

-- The Chief Executive Officer of a duly incorporated corporation, co-operative, or religious association that is assessed property in the municipality.
+- is the CEO of a duly-incorporated co-operative, corporation or religious association assessed with respect to property in the RM

 A person is eligible to be nominated as a candidate in a municipal election and to hold office as a member of council if the person: